youtube/cobalt/cobalt/site/docs/reference/starboard/modules/14/memory.md

 ### SbMemoryMapFlags

-TODO: Remove the definition once the memory_mapped_file.h extension is deprecated.
 The bitwise OR of these flags should be passed to SbMemoryMap to indicate how the mapped memory can be used.

 #### Values